 Also, not everyone qualifies, normally men need to be more than 100 pounds overweight and women need to be more than 80 pounds overweight to qualify.

-Bariatric surgery does work:
+However, bariatric surgery does work:

 In this study published on WebMD.
 Researchers tracked 400 people with type 2 diabetes and 6 years after the surgery, 62% showed no sign of diabetes and they also showed improved blood pressure, lower cholesterol and lower triglyceride levels.